Binyam-maker/Binyam-maker/README.md

 # Hi there!
 - 👋  I’m Binyam
-- 👀 I’m interested in MEARN stack
+- 👀 I’m interested in MERN stack
 - 🌱 I’m currently learning Typescript app development
 - 💞️ I’m looking to collaborate on Web App projects
 - 📫 You can reach me through twitter